Dragomir0/Bukkuri/README.md

 # Bukkuri

-A dynamic platform dedicated to enhancing the experience of Japanese language learners and book enthusiasts.
+Bukkuri is a free website dedicated to helping learners of Japanese interact with native content

 ### Requirements